agc93/downlink/docfx/doc/dev/storage-howto.md

 If your storage class needs additional dependencies, just declare them in the constructor.
 They will be resolved from the DI container on the first request.

+> [!WARNING]
+> As a result of how Downlink resolves storage backends, your constructor should complete successfully, **even if your provider is not currently activated/configured!**

 ```csharp
 public class MyAwesomeStorage : IRemoteStorage
 {